 Given how raw and (relatively) recent much of this wealth moving into Singapore was made, the gold rush has opened up a demand for wealth management services.
 The number of asset managers coming from China following the gold rush has increased massively in recent years.
 Singapore is home to 400 single-family offices as of end 2020, according to the Monetary Authority of Singapore (MAS), doubling from 2019.
 DBS Private Bank’s family office saw their customer base from Greater China increase up to 20%, from 25-30% in 2018 to around 45%.

 And Chinese family offices and HNWIs are also no stranger to being limited partners in Singapore venture capital funds.
 The only difference is that they are making the move to the city-state and for many of them, looking to institutionalize their wealth management.
-The venture capital seed structure in Singapore also makes it easier for local family offices to invest in early-stage startups.
+The VCC structure in Singapore also makes it easier for local family offices to invest in early-stage startups.

 A hybrid between private banks and venture capital to manage family wealth from China poses a new opportunity to best support this gold rush into Singapore, not just for the asset managers themselves but the Singapore economy and the potential investment opportunities this capital can be directed to, from tech startups to crypto-assets across the region.
 Tapping into these various needs is an industry of potentially tens of billions of dollars in the making, considering how the wealth coming into Singapore is global.